spierala/mini-rx-store/README.md

 ```

 #### Dispatch an Action:
+Dispatch an Action to update state:
 ```
 import { Store } from 'mini-rx-store';
 import { CreateProduct } from 'product.actions';

 Store.dispatch(new CreateProduct(product));
 ```
+After the action has been dispatched the state will be updated accordingly (as defined in the reducer function).

 #### Write an effect: